StreetStrider/fluh/readme.md

 * `join(bud, fn)` is a `map`.
 * You can skip values, returning `Nothing`, works like `filter`.
 Further dependencies will not be touched.
+* You can pass more than one value using `Many(...values)`.
+Additional values will be handled one after another atomically (for the whole dependent subtree) and synchronously.
 * It is better to not performing side-effects inside `join`'s transformer.
 It is possible but it's better to do it as an effect (`on`).
 * `map` is a shortcut for `join` deriving from a single Bud.